Amal El-Mohtar: Awards and honors

+This Is How You Lose the Time War was also a finalist for the 2019 Shirley Jackson Award in the Novella category, a finalist for the inaugural Ray Bradbury Award for Science Fiction, Fantasy & Speculative Fiction at the 2019 Los Angeles Times Book Prizes, and a finalist for the 2019 Kitschies in the Novel category.
+It also achieved second place in the 2020 Theodore Sturgeon Memorial Award.
+El-Mohtar announced in 2019 that the book has been optioned for television, with scripts to be written by herself and Gladstone.

 Personal life

 El-Mohtar was born in Ottawa, Ontario to a family of Lebanese descent.
-She grew up in Ottawa, with the exception of two years spent in Lebanon beginning when she was six years old.
+She grew up in Ottawa with the exception of two years spent in Lebanon beginning when she was six years old.

 She is married and lives in Ottawa.
+She is bisexual.